Hard infrastructure: Natural monopoly

 The systems tend to be natural monopolies, insofar that economies of scale means that multiple agencies providing a service are less efficient than would be the case if a single agency provided the service.
 This is because the assets have a high initial cost and a value that is difficult to determine.
 Once most of the system is built, the marginal cost of servicing additional clients or users tends to be relatively inexpensive, and may be negligible if there is no need to increase the peak capacity or the geographical extent of the network.

 In public economics theory, infrastructure assets such as highways and railways tend to be public goods, in that they carry a high degree of non-excludability, where no household can be excluded from using it, and non-rivalry, where no household can reduce another from enjoying it.
 These properties lead to externality, free ridership, and spillover effects that distort perfect competition and market efficiency.
 Hence, government becomes the best actor to supply the public goods.

 Transportation

-In 1990, Grübler discussed the history and importance of transportation infrastructures like canals, railroads, highways, airways and pipelines.
+Transportation infrastructures such as canals, railways, highways, airways and pipelines include the following: